UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_12.md

 Now we can answer questions such as which the most popular genres are within each of the ratings.

-As we might have expected, the top genres differs depending on the MPAA Rating, and there are many genres that are not even present for the famiy rated G movies.
+As we might have expected, the top genres differ depending on the MPAA Rating, and there are many genres that are not even present for the family-rated G movies.

 ---